bytecodealliance/wasm-tools/crates/wasm-compose/CONFIG.md

   Argument names match the names of the imports of the dependency being instantiated.

-Note that the instantiation name `input` is special and signifies how the input component is to be instantiated.
+Note that the instantiation name `composition-root` is special and signifies how the input component is to be instantiated.

 ### Instantiation arguments